 (I) (WI) This class covers the basic skills needed for research and for communicating the results of the research.
-The class covers hands-on elements of doing research, such as choosing a research topic, generating research questions, making a work plan, dealing with the ambiguity and hurdles of research, research ethics, as well as publishing scientific papers, scientific writing, giving oral communications, and writing research proposals.
+The class covers handson elements of doing research, such as choosing a research topic, generating research questions, making a work plan, dealing with the ambiguity and hurdles of research, research ethics, as well as publishing scientific papers, scientific writing, giving oral communications, and writing research proposals.
 In addition, the class covers career-oriented topics such as choosing a program for graduate studies, working with an advisor, and applying for a job.
-Students acquire hands-on experience by choosing a research project, making a work plan, writing a proposal, and presenting that proposal.
+Students acquire hands-on experience by choosing a research proposal.
 3 hours lecture; 3 semester hours.